HajaSChilds/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 2: April 22, 2020

+**Today's Progress**: Worked on Flask App, HTML, a small Javascript review, and some Python exercises

+**Thoughts:** The HTML part of the Flask app continues to go well.
+I'm excited to see it all coming together.
+I reviewed Python exercises and briefly saw some of the differences between Python 2 and Python 3.
+I definitely like Python 3 better so far.
+Just working on Javascript after spending a few weeks on Python I was forgetting all of the semicolons and yet things were still running...

+**Link(s) to work:** [Flask With MongoDB Task App](https://github.com/HajaSChilds/FlaskWithMongoTaskApp), [Python Playground Exercises](https://github.com/HajaSChilds/python_playground), [Javascript Playground Exercises](https://github.com/HajaSChilds/javascript_playground)

 ### Day 1: April 21, 2020

 **Today's Progress**: Worked on Flask App, HTML and also a small Javascript challenge